jadecobra/python_tdd_exercises/source/classes/inheritance.rst

   .. code-block:: shell

     AssertionError:
-        <class 'dict'> is an instance of <class 'object'>
+        <class 'dict'> is a subclass of <class 'object'>

   because :ref:`dict<what is a dictionary?>` is a :ref:`child of object<what is a class?>`.

-* I change assertNotIsInstance_ to assertIsInstance_
+* I change assertNotIsSubclass_ to assertIsSubclass_

   .. code-block:: python
-    :lineno-start: 73
+    :lineno-start: 54
     :emphasize-lines: 3-4

             # assert not isinstance(dict, object)